Access to HE Health Professions Fast Track

-This is a level 3 qualification that enables you to apply for health or health and social care related courses including degrees, higher apprenticeships and degree apprenticeships.
+This is a level 3 qualification that enables you to apply for allied health professions or health and social care related courses including degrees, higher apprenticeships and degree apprenticeships.

-Entry Requirements: Recommended: GCSE Maths Grade C/4 and GCSE English Language at Grade C/4 or above or a Functional Skills Level 2 equivalent
+Entry Requirements: GCSE English Language at Grade C/4 or above and GCSE Maths Grade C/4 and or a Functional Skills Level 2 equivalents

 The Access to HE Diploma will support you to develop a range of essential and transferable skills in academic writing, literacy, critical and evaluative thinking, problem solving, research and reflective thinking.
 You will develop new knowledge and boost your confidence, preparing you for the next stage in your academic journey.